telerik/winforms-docs/cloud-integration/aws/storage.md

 # Storage (S3)

-Amazon Simple Storage Service (Amazon S3) is storage service that allows you to upload any kind of data at any time, from anywhere.
-This article will demonstrate how one cam use this service from a winforms application and manage the uploaded files.
+The **Amazon Simple Storage Service** (Amazon S3) is storage service that allows you to upload any kind of data at any time, from anywhere.
+This article will demonstrate how one can use this service from a WinForms application and manage the uploaded files.

-## Step 1: Create the Winforms Application
+## Step 1: Create the WinForms Application

-Create a standard Telerik Winforms application and add 3 buttons and a list view to it.
+Create a standard [Telerik WinForms]({%slug winforms/visual-studio-templates%}) application and add 3 buttons and a [RadListView]({%slug winforms/listview%}) to it.
 The layout should look like this:

 ![aws-s3-001](images/aws-s3-001.png)